uoziod/suave-ui/manual/services.md

 ### <a name="suSnackbar"/>suSnackbar

-**Snackbar** is a colorful stripe with text that hangs on top part of the page by default.
-Snackbar hangs on screen for 5 seconds, but it's default value that could be changed too.
+**Snackbar** is a colorful stripe with text that hangs on top part of the page.
+Snackbar hangs on screen for 5 seconds, but it's default value that could be changed.
+Snackbar will not disappear if mouse is over it.

 <img src="images/snackbar.png" />